Saturday, December 21, 2024

 The process of considering petitions from prisoners takes up to a week; on average, two out of five are satisfied.
 Prisoners with injuries, those with HIV or tuberculosis are screened out in the medical unit of the colony.
 Its administration determines whether the prisoner falls under the new conditions of early release.

-We are talking primarily about the criminal offense he committed - after a heated debate, the deputies agreed not to accept into the army those convicted of crimes against national security, terrorism, the deliberate murder of two or more persons or an attempt on the life of a law enforcement officer or military man, a fatal drunken accident, sexual violence and especially serious corruption offences.
+We are talking primarily about the criminal offense he committed - after a heated debate, the deputies agreed not to accept into the army those convicted of crimes against national security, terrorism, the deliberate murder of two or more persons or an attempt on the life of a law enforcement officer or military man, a drunken traffic accident with a fatal outcome, sexual violence and especially serious corruption offences.

 Personnel officers from individual brigades of the Armed Forces of Ukraine are allowed to join those who have passed the initial selection.
 In conversations with DW, army personnel have repeatedly emphasized the fundamental difference between such meetings and mobilization in Russian prisons: they say that we are not agitating prisoners to go to war, but recruiting conscientious volunteers.